TimelordUK/jspurefix/README.md

 ## Typescript FIX Engine for Node JS

 This fix engine provides a fast easy API to parse or send finacial protocol FIX messages.
 It is implemented entirely in typescript and runs in Node JS.
 Messages of any complexity can be handled providing they are backed by a suitable data dictionary.
 All structures within a message will be resolved for easy access - groups of components containing groups etc.

-### extensive documentation coming soon.
+### extensive documentation coming soon

 ## Installing